nainag18/Data/README.md

  Summary table shows Ad Spend, Installs, CPI, ARPI_D1, ARPI_D14, and ROAS_D14 grouped by app (client), country, and install date.

 # Part 2 EDA
-In Python3 install libraries such as pandas matplotlib seaborn numpy by using pip install command
+In Jupyter Notebook install libraries such as pandas matplotlib seaborn numpy by using pip install command

 Check **eda.ipynb** for visualization and recommendations

+This script analyzes the top 3 countries for the Fruit Battle app by average ARPI_D14 within a specific install period, summarizing key metrics like installs, ad spend, ROAS, and CPI.
+It then visualizes these metrics over time and provides recommendations based on ROAS performance.

 # Part 3 LTV prediction

 Check **ltv.ipynb** for visualization

+This script loads Fruit Battle data for the US, calculates average ARPI on Day 1 and Day 14, and uses linear regression to estimate ARPI on Day 28 (LTV).
+It then visualizes ARPI progression and prints the estimated LTV value.

 **Approach**:
 - Load and filter data: Use summary.csv, filter for fruit_battle, country == US, and install dates between 2021-12-01 and 2021-12-15.